 The important point to note here is that VoltDB doesn't care whether the cluster view of time is "correct" from a global perspective, but it does care that they all have the same view.
 In other words, it is important that the nodes all synchronize to the same reference time and server.

-To manage time effectively with NTP on a VoltDB cluster you must:
+To manage time effectively on a VoltDB cluster you must:

 Start NTP on each node